hackerrahul/Tasque/README.md

 Well Done, your scheduler is now live 👍, you can easily view the scheduled tasks and queued jobs in drizzle studio.

-to run Drizzle Studio and connect it to live account, you need to generate these things-
+To run Drizzle Studio and connect it to live account, you need to generate these things-

 - To get accountId go to Workers & Pages -> Overview -> copy Account ID from the right sidebar.
 - To get databaseId open D1 database you want to connect to and copy Database ID.